UniMath/agda-unimath/src/category-theory/nonunital-precategories.lagda.md

 ## Idea

-A **nonunital precategory** is a [precategory](category-theory.precategories.md) that may not have identity maps.
+A {{#concept "nonunital precategory" Agda=Nonunital-Precategory}} is a [precategory](category-theory.precategories.md) that may not have identity morphisms.
 In other words, it is an associative [composition operation on binary families of sets](category-theory.composition-operations-on-binary-families-of-sets.md).
-Such an object may also be called a **semiprecategory**.
+Such a structure may also be referred to as a _semiprecategory_.

+Perhaps surprisingly, there is [at most one](foundation.subterminal-types.md) way to equip nonunital precategories with identity morphisms, so precategories form a [subtype](foundation-core.subtypes.md) of nonunital precategories.

 ## Definition